vc0150/vc0150.github.io/_posts/2019-12-31-Factor Based Trading Strategy - Cross Sectional Methods for Evaluation of Factor Premium.md

 In this post we discuss common cross sectional methods for evaluating factor premium, and how machine learning apporach can help improve the traditional methods.

--Portfolio Sorts
+- Portfolio Sorts

--Factor Models
+- Factor Models

--Factor Portfolios
+- Factor Portfolios

--Information Coefficients
+- Information Coefficients